leonardusoa/RunFromZombiesFullProject/README.md

 Press the left and right arrow keys to move forward or click left and right of the screen to move forward.

 #### Made By
-Leonardus Asaba(except for the musics and 3d models)
+Leonardus Asaba(except musics, sounds, and 3d models)

 #### Tools Used
 <ul>